-Ships with cramped accommodation save weight, but they will have a possibility of the crew being fatigued on some operations.
-Cramped accommodation might also increase the risk of mutinies during wars, especially if the nation is under blockade.
-Lastly, ships are less useful in the colonies if they have cramped accommodation.
+Ships with cramped accommodation save weight, but it may have adverse effects effect on the crew.
+Cramped accommodation might increase the risk of mutinies during wars, especially if the nation is under blockade.
+Ships are less useful in the colonies if they have cramped accommodation and crew performance may suffer if away from home waters.